mblayman/mattlayman.com/content/blog/2017-06-13-pythonic-code-leveraging-packages.md

 with the design
 of the Python language.
 In the last post,
-we looked at Python's [standard library](/2017/pythonic-code-using-standard-library.html) and how the "batteries included" mentality can take a developer very far with minimal extra effort.
+we looked at Python's {{< extlink "/2017/pythonic-code-using-standard-library.html" "standard library" >}}
+and how the "batteries included" mentality can take a developer very far with minimal extra effort.
 This sixth and final post will discuss the Python Package Index (PyPI)